top of page

 A Quick Look at What’s Really Going On

-These weren’t just personal frustrations, they reflect real, proven patterns in dysfunctional organizations where psychological safety dooesn't exist.
+These weren’t just personal frustrations, they reflect real, proven patterns in dysfunctional organizations where psychological safety doesn't exist.
 When people are afraid to speak up, the culture dies.
-Innovation?
-Forget it.

-Real leaders empower while insecure ones control.
-Guess which one I got.
-Appraisals become scripts - when reviews are one-sided, they’re just performance control, not performance management.
+Real leaders empower while insecure ones control and it is an easy guess as to which one I got.
+Appraisals become scripts when reviews are one sided, they are just performance control, not performance management.

-Remote leadership needs more effort.
-Just because you are not in the same room doesn’t mean communication can be lazy.
-It needs to be more intentional, not less.
+Remote leadership needs more effort and just because you are not in the same room doesn’t mean communication can be lazy.
+It needs to be more intentional and not less.

 Final Thoughts